Perceptual learning: Enrichment versus differentiation

 In some complex perceptual tasks, all humans are experts.
 We are all very sophisticated, but not infallible at scene identification, face identification and speech perception.
 Traditional explanations attribute this expertise to some holistic, somewhat specialized, mechanisms.
 Perhaps such quick identifications are achieved by more specific and complex perceptual detectors which gradually "chunk" (i.e., unitize) features that tend to concur, making it easier to pull a whole set of information.
 Whether any concurrence of features can gradually be chunked with practice or chunking can only be obtained with some pre-disposition (e.g. faces, phonological categories) is an open question.
 Current findings suggest that such expertise is correlated with a significant increase in the cortical volume involved in these processes.
 Thus, we all have somewhat specialized face areas, which may reveal an innate property, but we also develop somewhat specialized areas for written words as opposed to single letters or strings of letter-like symbols.
 Moreover, special experts in a given domain have larger cortical areas involved in that domain.
 Thus, expert musicians have larger auditory areas.
 These observations are in line with traditional theories of enrichment proposing that improved performance involves an increase in cortical representation.
 For this expertise, basic categorical identification may be based on enriched and detailed representations, located to some extent in specialized brain areas.
 Physiological evidence suggests that training for refined discrimination along basic dimensions (e.g. frequency in the auditory modality) also increases the representation of the trained parameters, though in these cases the increase may mainly involve lower-level sensory areas.

-Selective reweighting
+Selective reweighing

 In 2005, Petrov, Dosher and Lu pointed out that perceptual learning may be explained in terms of the selection of which analyzers best perform the classification, even in simple discrimination tasks.
 They explain that the some part of the neural system responsible for particular decisions have specificity, while low-level perceptual units do not.
 In their model, encodings at the lowest level do not change.
 Rather, changes that occur in perceptual learning arise from changes in higher-level, abstract representations of the relevant stimuli.
 Because specificity can come from differentially selecting information, this "selective reweighting theory" allows for learning of complex, abstract representation.
 This corresponds to Gibson's earlier account of perceptual learning as selection and learning of distinguishing features.
 Selection may be the unifying principles of perceptual learning at all levels.